-Enforcement of China’s Multi-Level Protection Scheme: The rapid roll-out of cyber security compliance in 2020
+Enforcement of China’s Multi-Level Protection Scheme: The rapid roll-out of cyber security compliance

-Enforcement of China’s Multi-Level Protection Scheme - The rapid roll-out of cyber security compliance in 2020
+Enforcement of China’s Multi-Level Protection Scheme - The rapid roll-out of cyber security compliance

 Control Risks has seen a significant increase in activity across China relating to the Multi-Layer Protection Scheme (MLPS) certification.
 This cyber security standard, driven by national security and social stability concerns, mandates risk-driven cyber security controls and documented governance and oversight.
 Companies operating in China should evaluate their associated exposure and prepare for the MLPS certification process or face heightened compliance risks such as audits and police-led inspections.